---Advertisement---

 • Kids: ½ bowl

-• Weight loss: 1 bowl on an empty stomach
+• Weight Loss: 1 bowl on empty stomach

 Q1.
 Is papaya good for weight loss?

-Yes, it is low in calories and promotes digestion.
+Yes, it is low in calories and improves digestion.

 Q2.
 Can diabetics eat papaya?